-There are many ways in which members benefit from the reciprocal structure, from unique tools designed to make members more informed about risk and insurance to money back for our most loyal members.
+There are many ways in which members benefit from the reciprocal structure, from unique tools designed to make members more informed and safe to money back for our most loyal members.
 One of the most tangible benefits of membership comes in the form of Subscriber Savings Accounts—accounts held in members’ names to which the company makes yearly allocations dependent on performance and underwriting results.

 With members at the core of the model, policyholders regain the power to protect their assets and trust that their insurance works for them.
 Ultimately, PURE would not exist without our membership, and to prove their value, we designed our company’s whole model around them